Rhubarb (1951 film): Production

-The film was based on a novel by H. Allen Smith which was published in 1946.
-Smith had written several books of humorous items but this was his first novel.
-The New York Times called it a "rough and raucous satire".
-The book became a best seller.
+The film is based on a 1946 book by humorist writer H. Allen Smith, his first novel.
+The New York Times called the book, which became a bestseller, a "rough and raucous satire".

 Roy Del Ruth was interested in the film rights but stepped aside when Mike Todd expressed interest.
-Todd bought the film rights for $100,000 but then had financial troubles and could not pay.
-Smith was approached by other producers - one wanted to change the cat to a dog, another wanted to change the baseball team to a football team so as to appeal to Britain.
-The project was optioned to another producer who did not pay the option fee and another producer wanted the cat to inherit a burlesque house.
-There was no interest in the project for two years, then film rights were bought by Arthur Lubin who had just made Francis the Talking Mule and was looking for another animal story.
+Todd bought the film rights for $100,000 but then experienced financial troubles and was unable to pay.
+Smith was approached by other producers, one of whom wanted to change the cat to a dog and another who wanted the cat to inherit a burlesque house.
+There was no interest in the project for two years before film rights were bought by Arthur Lubin, who had recently directed Francis and was seeking another animal story.

-In December 1949 it was reported Arthur Lubin had hired Frank Cockrell to write a script based on the novel, intending to film it after Francis In January 1950 Lubin had hired Dorothy Reid to work on the script and wanted Glenn Ford to star; Reid and Lubin had collaborated numerous times, most recently on Francis.
+In December 1949, it was reported that Lubin had hired Frank Cockrell to write a script based on the novel, intending to film it after finishing Francis.
+In January 1950, Lubin hired Dorothy Reid, with whom he had collaborated numerous times, to work on the script.
+Lubin later claimed that the second half of the film was written by an uncredited George Seaton.

-Lubin pitched the project to Universal, who made Francis but they passed.
-So too did several other studios.
-In August 1950 Lubin sold the project to Paramount.
-In September the film was assigned to a production unit at Paramount run by William Perlberg and George Seaton.
-The following month Ray Milland signed to star.
+Lubin pitched the project to Universal Pictures and several other studios, all of which declined the project.
+In August 1950, Lubin struck a deal with Paramount Pictures.
+In September, the film was assigned to a production unit at Paramount run by William Perlberg and George Seaton.
+That same month, Ray Milland signed to star.
+Strother Martin and Leonard Nimoy have uncredited roles in the film.

-Lubin says the last half of the film was completely written by George Seaton although Seaton did not take credit.

-A nationwide talent search was held to discover a cat to play the title role.
-It went to Moody, who belonged to Agnes Murray of Sherman Oaks.
-Moody had twenty three different stand ins.

-Filming took place in March 1951.
-Fourteen different cats portrayed Rhubarb at different points in the film.
-Each cat was trained to do a different trick.
-Three of the most similar looking cats appeared in the courtroom scene where Polly Sickles has to choose which one is the real Rhubarb.
+Producers William Perlberg and George Sutton, seeking a "Jimmy Cagney sort of cat", received more than 3,000 letters and pictures from cat owners and auditioned more than 5,000 cats for the role of Rhubarb.
+The producers selected Orangey, an 18-pound orange-and-white cat owned by Agnes Murray of the Sherman Oaks neighborhood of Los Angeles.
+Murray found Orangey, hungry and with an injured leg, in her garden in 1948 and nursed the cat back to health.
+Two days before filming commenced, Orangey contracted a viral infection and nearly died before being saved by veterinarian Charles H. Reid.
+Approximately 30 other cats appear in the film, and during filming, Reid tended to the cat actors and was given the ability to stop production at any time for the sake of the cats' health.

-Lubin recalled that on the first day of filming the cat who played Rhubarb "deliberately bit me in the leg.
+Lubin recalled that on the first day of filming, Orangey "deliberately bit me in the leg.
 I was quick enough to retaliate with a quick kick that sent me spinning.
 Fortunately the Humane Association representative was not looking.
 From then on the cat and I had a good actor-director relationship.
 He was cruel and nasty to everyone on set but he respected me and kept his distance."